InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 chance to sneak out on an unplanned adventure with her kids.
   * Grace and her brother of course picked right up on this.
 For Grace, it made her want to build a better marriage, so she has very specific standards when it comes to men.
-She’s thought about this stuff a lot.
+She’s spent a lot of time thinking about that.
   * She also has both adventurous and nervous tendencies.
 In any given situation, the side that wins out is dependent on how much time she has to think about the risks.
 (So she may jump into a risky situation on the spur